dakami/jfe/README.md

 their own certificates.

 Which is great, except everyone does it differently, if at all.
 Lot of legacy out there, lot of protocols not running on HTTP.
 There's more to TLS than HTTPS.
+Databases, I'm looking at you.

 Couldn't all this just work?